Anna Pniowsky

-Anna Pniowsky (* September 4, 2006 in Winnipeg) is a Canadian actress.
+Anna Pniowsky (born September 4, 2006) is a Canadian actress.

 Life

 Anna Pniowsky was born in Winnipeg in 2006 as the daughter of Jeff and Tracey Pniowsky.

 After a first leading role alongside her younger sister Abigail Pniowsky in the horror thriller "He's Out There" by Quinn Lasher, she starred in "Light of My Life" with Casey Affleck, which premiered in February 2019 at the Berlin International Film Festival, portraying his film daughter Rag.